DennisSchulmeister/SynthExperiments/Puredata/Harmonic Reynthesis/README.md

  - The usable playing range for a resynthesized sound is quite narrow, given that is based on a single sample.
 Multi-sampling would be nice, but algorithmic coding is not always easy in Puredata.
-So, if I ever rework this, I will probably rewrite the whole thing in Csound or C/C++.
+So, if I am ever extending this, I will probably rewrite the whole thing in Csound or C/C++ first.

 On the pro-side the sound _is_ different from the original and can be further processed in Mini Clavier, e.g. with FM.
 No one will throw away they hardware